-Before your Junior year you will be assigned to a faculty advisor who works in the same area of interest.
+From acceptance up to your junior year you will be assigned a professional advisor, then prior to your junior year you will be assigned to a faculty advisor who works in the same area of interest.
 If your academic direction is uncertain the advisor assignment will be random, but your advisor can be changed if your plans become more focused.
 This can be done by making a request to the EB Curriculum Director.